-RATIFICATION OF THE APPOINTMENT OF ERNST & YOUNG LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTANTS FOR THE FISCAL YEAR ENDING DECEMBER 31, 2020
+RATIFICATION OF THE APPOINTMENT OF ERNST & YOUNG LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTANTS FOR THE FISCAL YEAR ENDING DECEMBER 31, 2021

-On March 6, 2020, the Audit Committee appointed Ernst & Young LLP ("EY") as our independent registered public accounting firm to conduct the audit of our books and records for the fiscal year ending December 31, 2020.
-Prior to the appointment of EY, EisnerAmper LLP ("EisnerAmper") served as our independent registered public accountants since 1995.
+On March 6, 2020, the Audit Committee initially appointed Ernst & Young LLP ("EY") as our independent registered public accounting firm to conduct the audit of our books and records for the fiscal year ending December 31, 2020, and has appointed EY as our independent registered public accounting firm to conduct the audit of our books and records for the fiscal year ending December 31, 2021.
+Prior to the appointment of EY, EisnerAmper LLP ("EisnerAmper") audited our financial statements for the fiscal year ended December 31, 2019.
+On March 6, 2020, the Audit Committee dismissed EisnerAmper as our independent registered public accounting firm.